-Domestic capital dredging backlog at June 30, 2021 was at the same level compared to December 31, 2020.
-In the six months ended June 30, 2021, the Company was awarded the third phase of the Boston Harbor deepening project.
-During the six months ended June 30, 2021, the Company continued to earn revenue on deepening projects in Charleston, Jacksonville, and the gulf region, a coastal restoration project in Louisiana, and a liquefied natural gas project in Louisiana.
-Government funded projects coming into the pipeline include additional phases of the Corpus Christi deepenings, as well as new deepenings for ports in Alabama and the Everglades in Florida.
+Domestic capital dredging backlog at March 31, 2022 was \$78.4 million lower than at December 31, 2021.
+During the three months ended March 31, 2022, the Company continued to earn revenue on deepening projects in Texas, Alabama, Florida, South Carolina, Massachusetts and New Hampshire and Maine, multiple coastal restoration projects in Louisiana, and a liquefied natural gas project in Louisiana.
+Government funded projects coming into the pipeline include the Norfolk Harbor deepening, Freeport Reaches, as well as additional phases of Mobile deepening and Corpus Christi.
 These deepenings continue the trend of ensuring all East Coast and Gulf of Mexico ports will be able to accommodate the deeper draft vessels currently used on several trade routes.
 In addition, multiple project phases for port deepenings in Norfolk and the Houston ship channel are expected to continue for the next several years.
 The nation's governors continue to show commitment to their respective ports through engagement and funding.
 Finally, Congress has also shown a commitment to ports and waterways, providing record annual budgets for the Corps for port deepening and channel maintenance.
 In addition to this port work, a greater amount of coastal restoration and rehabilitation projects are being funded in the Gulf Coast region as the states utilize available monies for ecosystem priorities, a portion of which is allocated to dredging.